oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/edit network

 *   <b>passthrough </b>
-    -   new property that will be added to the network.
+    -   new property that will be added to the network. (what about ucs- vm fex- should it have a separate passthrough property or should the technology (vm fex or sr-iov) should be transparent to the user at this stage?)
     -   passthrough property cannot be changed on edit network.
     -   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).
 *   A network can be defined as- vm network <b>or</b> passthrough network <b>or</b> none.